fbsamples/python-typing-tutorial/README.md

 ```
 which should spit out:
 ```
-ƛ No type errors found
++ No type errors found
 ```

 ## Contributing